Kendallyn/api-capstone-movie-recommendation-search/README.md

 # Movie Search
-Movie Search for Thinkful API Capstone Project - a place to search for movies types and get a list of movies recommended based on the users search.
+Movie Search for Thinkful API Capstone Project - a place to search for movies types and get a list of recommended movies based on the user search.
 This app is useful for movie watchers who are trying to figure out what their next movie will be.
 After watching a movie, users can find themselves in a situation thinking "Which movie do I watch next?".
 This app is designed to help users answer that question.
-Movie search will allow users to search for a type of movie and it will return movie titles, descriptions, and a link with a clip from the movie results that are returned for the user.
+Movie search will allow users to search for a type of movie and it will return movie titles, descriptions, and a link with a clip from the movie results for the user.

 Live site for Movie Search http://websitehere.com